dfinity/motoko/doc/md/reference/language-manual.md

 The expression `ignore <exp>` evaluates `<exp>`, typically for some side-effect, but discards its value.

-`Ignore` is useful for evaluating an expression within a sequence of declarations when that expression has non-`unit` type, and the simpler `<exp>` declaration would be ill-typed.
+The `ignore` declaration is useful for evaluating an expression within a sequence of declarations when that expression has non-`unit` type, and the simpler `<exp>` declaration would be ill-typed.
 Then the semantics is equivalent to `let _ = <exp> : Any`.

 ### Debug